alexanderwlee/alexanderwlee.github.io/index.md

 University]({{ links.brown }}), advised by [Uğur Çetintemel]({{ links.ugur }})
 and supported in part by an [NSF Graduate Research Fellowship]({{ links.nsf }}).
-I am broadly interested in the intersection of **databases** and **AI**, with a current focus on enhancing trust in AI-augmented data systems via integrity constraints (a.k.a. guardrails).
+I am broadly interested in the intersection of **databases** and **AI**, with a current focus on enhancing trust in AI-augmented data systems via declarative integrity constraints (a.k.a. guardrails).

 I graduated from [Amherst College]({{ links.amherst }}) with a Bachelor of Arts in [computer science]({{ links.amherst_cs }}) and [mathematics]({{